realpython/web-dev-for-data-scientists/lessons/04-retrieval.md

 ## Objectives

-By the end of this lesson, you should be able to answer the following questions:
+By the end of this lesson, you should be able to:

-1. foo
-1. bar

-You should also be able to:

-1. foo
-1. bar
+1. Make an AJAX request for the server to grab data from an external API
+1. Deploy a Flask app to Heroku

 ## Welcome